 Welding Technologist.

-(1-20) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to the technical discipline, specific learning objectives guide the student through the work experience.

 WLDG 2406.
 Intermediate Pipe Welding.

-(2-4) A comprehensive course on the welding of pipe using the shielded metal arc welding (SMAW) process.
+A comprehensive course on the welding of pipe using the shielded metal arc welding (SMAW) process.
 Position of welds will be 1G, 2G, 5G, and 6G using various electrodes.
 Topics covered include electrode selection, equipment setup, and safe shop practices.
+Prerequisite: WLDG 1435 or concurrent enrollment or consent of the instructor.

 WLDG 2413.
 Welding Using Multiple Processes.

-(2-4) Instruction using layout tools and blueprint reading with demonstration and guided practices with some of the following welding processes; oxy-fuel cutting and welding, shielded metal arc welding, gas metal arc welding, flux-cored arc welding, gas tungsten arc welding, or any other approved welding procedures.
-Prerequisite: WLDG 1430 and WLDG 1434 or consent of the instructor.
+Instruction using layout tools and blueprint reading with demonstration and guided practices with some of the following welding processes; oxy-fuel cutting and welding, shielded metal arc welding, gas metal arc welding, flux-cored arc welding, gas tungsten arc welding, or any other approved welding procedures.
+Prerequisite: WLDG 1430 and WLDG 1434 and WLDG 1457 or consent of the instructor.